Bootstrap based uncertainty bands for prediction in functional kriging: Simulation Study

-On the other hand, the domain coverage is summarized in Figure~\ref{simulation_coverage_boxplot} for all simulation scenarios and sample sizes.
+On the other hand, the median domain coverage (see Eq.~(\ref{DC})) over $S=100$ simulations is summarized in Figure~\ref{simulation_coverage_boxplot} for all simulation scenarios and sample sizes.
+Looking at the empirical distribution of $DC_{s_0}(\alpha)$ over $S=100$ simulations the maximum is always 100\%, whereas the minimum varies from 78.2\% to 100\%.
 This coverage is linked to the width of the interval (the larger the width the larger the coverage) but also to the goodness of FKED prediction because the uncertainty band is built around the predicted curve: if the prediction is far from the original data, the corresponding coverage will be poor, and viceversa.
-We can see in Figure~\ref{simulation_coverage_boxplot} that the domain coverage improves as $n$ increases and it is slightly better for small values of $\sigma^2$.
-Overall, coverage ranges from 87.1\% to 100\% and is highly dependent on validation site.
-In particular, it can be seen that when $n=90$ all predicted curves apart from those corresponding to validation stations numbered 4 and 7 are fully contained in the prediction band.
-For $n=25$ and $n=50$ the number of validation stations with coverage smaller than 100\% increases due to the fact that fewer locations lead to poorer predictions, but the domain coverage in these cases is always greater than 87.1\%.
+We can see in Figure~\ref{simulation_coverage_boxplot} that median domain coverage improves as $n$ increases and it is slightly better for small values of $\sigma^2$.
+Overall, median coverage ranges from 85.2\% to 100\% and is highly dependent on validation site.
+In particular, it can be seen that when $n=90$ all locations apart from validation stations numbered 4 and 7 have a median domain coverage greater than 95\%.
+Station 3 seems to perform particularly badly when $n=25$ but this is explained by the fact that it is located on the border of the spatial region considered (see Figure~\ref{simulation_sites}(left)) and has no neighbouring sites.